-In this edition of the Program Guide, the first four sections provide details concerning Affiliate obligations and responsibilities and the services available from the Society; an overview of the Society's programs and services; policies affecting program delivery and member behaviour; and the administrative aspects of running the Society's programs.
+The structure should feel familiar, the first four sections provide details concerning Affiliate obligations and responsibilities and the services available from the Society; an overview of the Society's programs and services; policies affecting program delivery and member behaviour; and the administrative aspects of running the Society's programs.

-The next six sections provide the specific information needed by Affiliates to organize and run the Society's Swim to Survive, Swim for Life, Lifesaving and Lifeguarding, First Aid, Lifesaving Sport, and Leadership programs.
+The next seven sections provide the specific information needed by Affiliates to organize and run the Society's Swim to Survive, Swim for Life, Lifesaving and Lifeguarding, First Aid, Lifesaving Sport, Aquatic Safety Management, and Leadership programs.

-The final section offers information about how Affiliate Members can participate in or initiate Water Smart® public education activities to support the Society's drowning prevention mission.
+The final two sections offer information about how Affiliate Members can participate in or initiate Water Smart® public education activities or events to raise funds to support the Society's drowning prevention mission.